Northern lights in Oregon tonight

 Crater Lake National Park

-A designated International Dark Sky Park at 1880 m elevation in the southern Cascades.
+Get directions ↗A designated International Dark Sky Park at 1880 m elevation in the southern Cascades.
 The caldera rim at Crater Lake gives 360-degree sky access with Bortle 2-3 conditions.
-At 43°N geographic (53°N magnetic), the park is slightly south of optimal for aurora but the extreme elevation and darkness compensate for stronger events.
+At 43°N geographic latitude and around 49° geomagnetic latitude (the latitude measured from Earth's magnetic poles, which governs where aurora reaches), the park sits well south of the usual auroral oval, so it only comes into play during a major storm.
+Its high elevation and darkness help on those nights.
 The north rim road gives north-facing positions above the caldera.
 The park receives 4-5 m of snowfall and road access is seasonal, but the south and west entrances remain open year-round.
 The nearest large city is Medford, 95 km to the south.

 Steens Mountain and Alvord Desert

-Steens Mountain rises to 2967 m in the remote southeast Oregon desert, 150 km east of Burns.
+Get directions ↗Steens Mountain rises to 2967 m in the remote southeast Oregon desert, 150 km east of Burns.
 The Alvord Desert at the foot of the east escarpment gives a flat playa floor facing north with minimal horizon obstruction.
 Bortle 1-2 at the Alvord Desert - among the darkest accessible sky in the contiguous USA.
-The absolute lack of light pollution across hundreds of kilometres of Great Basin desert means even modest aurora can be detected on the northern horizon.
+The absolute lack of light pollution across hundreds of miles of Great Basin desert means even modest aurora can be detected on the northern horizon.
 The Steens Mountain Loop road gives high-elevation positions when open (summer-autumn only).

 Wallowa Mountains and northeastern Oregon